martinaobrien/Project-2019-pands/README.md

   Iris dataset ws downloaded from: http://www.saedsayad.com/datasets/Iris.xls. the file was then converted in to a .csv file for use in this project.

 ##### Investigations on the Iris Data Set:

-Importing the dataset:
+The following sections contains the and alongwith a Importing the dataset:

 The dataset was imported using the pandas module as a csv file (vi).
 The dataset was imported into this repository for this project.
 Several investigations were carried out to provide an insight in the dataset.
 The data is visulaised using tables and bar charts initially to provide the user with a high level overview of the dataset.
 The latter graphics include scatterplots and dotplots that provide a much more indepth view.

 Initial Investigations:

 The following is a list of investigations conducted on the Iris dataset.
 These are intended to inform the user about the contact and key attributes of the data using the shape function.
+This investigation is accompanied by a brief description of the investigation.
+A full list of the graphs outputted from the program code can be found at the end of this section.

 Shape of the Iris Dataset - number of individual samples and the number of charateristics contained in the set and gives the highest level of information about the date using the random function.

+Species Name: The purpose is to identify the three types of Iris species included in the dataset

-Overview of key statistics of the Irisset
+Overview of key statistics of the Iris dataset: To provide a high level statistics to the user

 This table displays the following analysis for all of the data entries combined:

 Count - the total count of each value recorded.
 All counts are 150 representing a complete dataset and no null or void entries.